exiang/open_hub_wiki/Module-Config.md

 A standard module has the following configuration files inside `config` folder.

 A module is not initialise to activate until the below configuration files are created.
 These are installation environment specification configurations:
-  * `module/config/main.php` - setting specific for for web applications and it override value in `module/config/main.base.php`
+  * `module/config/main.php` - setting specific for web applications and it override value in `module/config/main.base.php`
   * `module/config/console.php` - setting specific for command line console applications and it override value in `module/config/console.base.php`